Lepa Mlađenović: Publications

-From 1992 to 2012, Mladjenovic was a member of and lecturer at the Center for Women's Studies in Belgrade.
+From 1992 to 2012, Mlađenović was a member of and lecturer at the Center for Women's Studies in Belgrade.
 She has written several essays on war rape, violence against women, lesbian rights, lesbians in wartime, femicide, the feminist approach to transitional justice, women's solidarity and emotional literacy.
 In her manifesto, "Politics of Women’s Solidarity", she says:

 Women’s solidarity is a beginning of defascisation of each of us.
 Because we choose understanding and not accusation, we choose empathy and not hate.
 We choose to be responsible for our acts, emotions and thoughts, instead of taking a role of a victim.
 Women’s solidarity is a politics of anti-fascism.
 Because we choose to care about the Other, the different then me.
 When we watch children with eyes of solidarity then our children are not necessarily better nor more beautiful then those of others.